Linear Adversarial Concept Erasure: Relation to Interative Nullspace Projection

 \subsection{Linear Regression}

-The optimal solution we derived for the regression \cref{prop:lin} case is generally different than the INLP solution; this implies that INLP does \emph{not} identify a minimal-rank bias subspace: while it is guaranteed to eventually damage the ability to perform regression, it may remove an unnecessarily large number of dimensions.
+In the following proposition, we show that INLP does not result in the optimal solution given in \Cref{prop:lin}.
+While INLP will eventually damage the ability to perform linear regression on the task, it may remove an unnecessarily large number of dimensions.

-\begin{proposition} INLP does not identify the minimal set of directions needed to be neutralized in order to maximize the MSE loss. \end{proposition} \begin{proof} The first iteration of INLP will first identify the best regressor, given by $ {({X}^{\top} X)}^{-1} X^{\top} \yy$.
-This direction is generally different than the optimal direction $X^{\top}\yy$ given in \cref{prop:lin}. \end{proof}